qgan7125/PA-and-Section-Writeups/PA6-Garden/README.md

   * **The GROW Command**<br/>
 EXAMPLE USE: *GROW 1*<br/>
 If the GROW command is read, then each Plant should grow the specified number of times as seen in the input command.
+A plant cannot grow out of its plot.
+No error will happen, but growth should not occur outside the plot boundaries.
+Plots also cannot run into each other.

   * **GROW [num] (x,y)**<br/>
 EXAMPLE USE: *GROW 1 (2,3)*<br/>